eldipa/xoz/docs/xoz-format.md

 # XOZ Format

-**Author:** Martin Di Paola
+ - **Author:** Martin Di Paola
-**Status:** Draft
+ - **Status:** Draft
-**Version:** 1
+ - **Version:** 1

+### Summary of changes

+None.
+No changes respect to the previous draft version.

 # Abstract

-We propose a new binary format `.xoz` to support Xournal++ specific
+A new binary format `.xoz` is proposed to support Xournal++ specific
 needs:

  - Random read access to data associated with a document's page including strokes, images and other embedded files.
  - Random write access to update in-place the associated data with a page.
+ - More efficient data representation.
+ - Embed arbitrary files, including but not limited to, PDF, images, audio and fonts.

 The present RFC describes the `.xoz` format and which modifications to Xournal++ source code are required to integrate the new format and which may be delayed for a future version.

 # Motivation

-Latest version of Xournal++ has `.xopp` as its default (and unique) file format: a text-based XML file compressed with GZip.
+Xournal++ has `.xopp` as its unique file format: a text-based XML file compressed with GZip.

 The XML format does not support random access for reading nor modifications in-place.
-Due its text-based nature, it require an explicit encoding to store binary data.
+Due its text-based nature, it require an explicit encoding to store binary data making large files.

-These limitations are not specific to Xournal++, it is just how XML works.

-Compressing the entire file with GZip does not help.
+And compressing with GZip does not help:

-While it reduces the file size, trading it by CPU time, it also prevents random read/write access.
+While it reduces the file size, it trades space by CPU time.

+Therefore Xournal++ requires to:

-This means that to read and render a page, Xournal++ requires to uncompress and read the entire file; On saving, it requires to compress and write the entire file even if only a single page changed.
+ - uncompress and read the entire file to load a single page.
+ - compress and write the entire file even if only a single page is changed.

-For small files, this is not a real issue but it is inadequate to handle large contents.

-Users had reported in the past that `.xopp` files were "too large" or Xournal++ takes "too much time" in load them.
+Users had reported in the past that `.xopp` files were *"too large"* or it takes *"too much time"* to load them.

-People in the past tried to reduce the impact of using a text-based format (XML):

- - Reduce the file size writing less digits in the strokes' points - [issue 1277 (merged)](https://github.com/xournalpp/xournalpp/issues/1277)
- - Encode in binary-raw format the PNG images - [issue #3416 (not merged)](https://github.com/xournalpp/xournalpp/issues/3416)

-About the load/save time, there were also some tried to reduce them:

- - Explore different compression strategies. `zstd` and `brotli` are the winners but it was shown that encoding in binary and not in text is even better - [issue 1869 (not merged)](https://github.com/xournalpp/xournalpp/issues/1869)
- - Per page `"was modified"` flag so the saving would write to disk only those pages which changed - [issue #2130 (not merged)](https://github.com/xournalpp/xournalpp/issues/2130)
- - Write in parallel (speed up) and/or in background (do not block the user) approaches were explored - [issue #2684](https://github.com/xournalpp/xournalpp/issues/2684)

 While read performance can be amortized in time (we don't expect a typical user to open several files every minute), write performance is more critical.

-Xournal++ writes to disk a backup file every 5 minutes or so for crash recovery so even if the user does not modify the document, he/she will pay the cost.
+Xournal++ writes a backup file every 5 minutes or so for crash recovery so even if the user does not modify the document, he/she will pay the cost.

-Moreover, current SSD disks degrade their performance after multiple writes.
-This is specially true for phones / tablets that ship with more "cheap" SSD disks.
+This translates to *disk degradation* (specially for "cheap" SSDs found in phones / tables) and *battery drain*.

-On top of those limitations, there is interest in adding even more data into a `.xopp`, making Xournal++ files "self-contained".
+On top of those limitations, there is interest in adding even more data into a `.xopp` like PDF and fonts, making Xournal++ files *"self-contained"* but also larger due the impossibility to write binary.

- - Enable non-PNG image loading for `.xopz` (but PNG was enforced for backward compatibility) - [pull req #3782 (merged)](https://github.com/xournalpp/xournalpp/pull/3782)
- - Embed PDF inside Xournal++ files - [issue #4252 (not merged)](https://github.com/xournalpp/xournalpp/issues/4252), [issue #4249 (not merged)](https://github.com/xournalpp/xournalpp/issues/4249)
- - Background images are not embedded (bug) - [issue #3845 (open)](https://github.com/xournalpp/xournalpp/issues/3845)

-The author would add also embed audio files and specially fonts.
-While Xournal++ gracefully fallbacks to a default font if the one specified in the `.xopp` is found, it will be easier for the users to have everything in the same file.

-Trying to support any of those embedded files into `.xopp` would require encoding their binary data, necessary increasing the file size.

-All the pain points and feature requests boil down to support:

- - Random read access: this means allow Xournal++ to read only a fraction of the file in order to render an arbitrary page.
- - Random write access: knowing which part of document had changed, Xournal++ may update and write to disk only those changed, avoiding a entire rewrite.
- - Efficient representation of strokes and points.
- - Embed arbitrary files, including but not limited to, PDF, images, audio and fonts.

 # Overview

 ## Objects

-In this RFC, Xournal++'s strokes, images and texts are globally named *objects*.
+Strokes, images, texts as well embedded files are named *objects*.

 An *object* has three parts: